mario6385/Among-us-4/README.md

 ----------------------------
 ## Underdog
 ### **Team: Impostor(support)**
 The Underdog is an Impostor with a prolonged kill cooldown.
-When they are the only remaining Impostor, they will have halfed kill cooldown.
+When they are the only remaining Impostor, they will have halfed kill cooldown.\
+Settings
 |Name|Description|Range|Default|
 |---------|:-----------:|:----------:|:------------:|
 | underdog | The percentage probability of the underdog appearing | 0%~100% | 0% |